- The Artemis Device

 Smoke & Mirrors

 This is a steampunk/SF novel with a twist.
-Primary inspiration was A Dream of Wessex (not Inception — a first rough draft had been written before the movie was announced).
+Primary inspirations were A Dream of Wessex and The Prisoner (the 2009 reimagining).
+(It wasn’t inspired by Inception—a first rough draft had been written well before the movie was announced).
 And I have a much better title, but I’m keeping it to myself at the moment.
+(Update on that: I might not be able to use that better title after all, because it’s pretty similar to the title of a 1970 collection of short stories by a well-know SF author.
+If I can find a publisher, it’d be their call.)

 07-Sep-15: First draft was completed some months ago and a preview copy sent to the publisher.
 They seem to be interested.
 Since then it’s had one editing pass but it’s going to get another one, probably with some serious rewriting of many scenes, before it’s in shape for submission.
 So I’ll be working on self-edits on this ‘script while editing Artemis.